 Study abroad courses must be preapproved by major/minor departments, University Core, and the Education Abroad Office prior to departure.
 Once the Course Approval Form is submitted to the Education Abroad Office, it is submitted to the Registrar’s Office for processing.
 Students will receive their original copy from the Registrar’s Office once it has been recorded.
 It is possible that some of the courses that were approved prior to departure may not be available once the student is abroad and registering for courses with the host institution.
 Therefore, it may be necessary for students to contact their Academic and Education Abroad Advisors from abroad in order to add additional courses to the Course Approval Form.

-Seattle University has a policy that prohibits students, alumni, and/or guests from academic, research, service, immersion, or internship pursuits in countries under a US Department of State Travel Warning, World Health Organization advisory, or Department of Treasury Office of Foreign Assets Control restriction.
+Seattle University has a policy that prohibits students, alumni, and/or guests from academic, research, service, immersion, or internship pursuits in countries under a US Department of State Travel Advisory Level 3 or 4, World Health Organization advisory, or Department of Treasury Office of Foreign Assets Control restriction.
 A petition process exists for those who wish to request an exception to this policy.
 Review Seattle University’s Travel Warning Policy for more information.